FabioRosado/100DaysOfCode/log.md

 **Thoughts:** Creating the classifier was quite fun and made me think that perhaps I should use the sklearn to improve my tweet analytics classifier.

 **Links:** [Datacamp - Fake News Classifier](day-53/fakenews.py)

+### Day 54: March 15, 2018 (Codecademy, Book: Mastering Python)
+##### Codecademy, Mastering Python

+**Today's Progress**: Learned about iterators in javascript.
+Read the chapter about using Sphinx to generate documentation on the book Mastering Python.

+**Thoughts:** Iterators in javascript seem a bit harder to master than ones in Python mostly due to the various ways to use them.
+Practice makes perfect and I've tried a few different approaches on codecademy.